EGI-Federation/documentation/content/en/providers/getting-started/operations_start_guide/_index.md

 [GGUS Supporters group](https://aai.egi.eu/registry/co_petitions/start/coef:69)
 in Check-in.

-Some NGIs also have a local helpdesk or a regional GGUS.
-Ask your NGI operations manager if how to register to them.
+If your NGI also have a local helpdesk interfaced with GGUS, please ensure that you are properly registered also there: your NGI managers will take care of that.

 ### Subscribing to mailing lists